Online Master's Degrees in Nutrition | Guide to Top Schools

 How long will it take to finish my online master’s in nutrition?

-The answer depends mainly on the program you choose; overall, the time to completion for most online nutrition programs is between one to three years.
+Overall, the time to completion for most online nutrition programs is between one to three years, but the answer ultimately depends mainly on the program you choose.
 Additionally, students who work full-time may not take on a full course load in a single semester and usually have to enroll as part-time students.

 Some programs offer accelerated options that allow students to earn a dual BS/MS degree, while students taking a didactic program in dietetics should expect to take a bit longer to complete their degree.